Villa Kula Projects

-None of these tasks are particularly good fun, but with good music and a positive attitude you can achieve a lot!
+None of these tasks are particularly fun, but with good music and a positive attitude you can achieve anything!
 Think of the contestants on the block, they are always doing the painting themselves to save on budget.

-For resale we decided to turn this bedroom (very tight and narrow) into a nursery.
+For resale we decided to turn the third bedroom into a nursery.

-We painted the walls, ceiling in Infinity white and dressed the window with gorgeous gender-neutral block out curtains in Dove Grey from Pottery Barn Kids.
+We painted the walls and ceiling in Infinity white and dressed the window with gorgeous gender-neutral block out curtains in Dove Grey from Pottery Barn Kids.
 We limited the amount of furniture in the room to make it feel open yet cosy.

 Styling Tip: Don’t over clutter a small room.
-Use a single occasional chair, area rug and pair with a side table & vinette.
+Use a single occasional chair, area rug and pair with a side table & vignette.